opiy-org/asterisk-ari-php/README.md

 They consume AMQP messages much better than we would implement it, while providing the possibility to use asterisk calls in ORM context.

-## Contribute
-We are happy to hear about your improvement ideas.
-Please use PSR-2 if you want to contribute.

-Possible TODO's if you want to contribute but don't have an own idea:

-[GENERAL]

-- We need a LICENCE!
-Also see if the used libraries are free to integrate.

-[composer.json]

-- Rename "autoload" namespace from "AriStasisApp" to something better

-- Move test frameworks to require-dev

-[ARIClients]

-- Go through every single client class and compare to Documentation

-[Asterisk]

-- Restrict origin of ARI to localhost.

-  - Add this to 'origin' header in AriWebSocketClient

-  - Restrict origin of requests to the asterisk and WebSocketClient containers in a cluster.

-[DEVELOPEMENT]

-- Mockery

-- Pact

-- TESTING!!!!

 ##Contact
 We are happy to help!
 Feel free to send us a message! :)
 We'd also love to hear about your application ideas and use cases.